 - Proof of Total Household Income

-- Proof of Unemployment (if unemployed)
+- Proof of Unemployment (current and start date, if applicable)

 - Proof of Housing Instability or Risk of Homelessness

-- Past Due Utility bills (if applicable)
+- Past Due Utility Bills (if applicable)

 - Landlord Required Documents